Chart Color Schemes

 Population growth drivers in Bilinga are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bilinga's population is estimated at around 2,302 as of Feb 2026.
-This reflects an increase of 419 people (22.3%) since the 2021 Census, which reported a population of 1,883 people.
-The change is inferred from the resident population of 2,261 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 195 validated new addresses since the Census date.
-This level of population equates to a density ratio of 846 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb of Bilinga's 22.3% growth since the 2021 census exceeded the Rest of Qld (9.1%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Bilinga is around 2,302.
+This reflects an increase of 419 people since the 2021 Census, which reported a population of 1,883.
+The change was inferred from AreaSearch's resident population estimate of 2,261 following examination of the latest ERP data release by the ABS in June 2024 and an additional 195 validated new addresses since the Census date.
+This level of population equates to a density ratio of 846 persons per square kilometer.
+Bilinga's growth rate of 22.3% since the 2021 census exceeded that of the Rest of Qld (9.1%) and the SA3 area, marking it as a growth leader in the region.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, an above median population growth of regional areas across the nation is projected, with the suburb of Bilinga expected to grow by 304 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+An above median population growth of regional areas across the nation is projected, with the suburb expected to grow by 366 persons to 2041, reflecting an increase of 14.1% in total over the 17 years.

 Frequently Asked Questions - Population